j-d-carmichael/boats/README.md

  - Bundle multiple OpenAPI 2|3 files together with [swagger-parser](https://www.npmjs.com/package/swagger-parser) or [json-refs](https://www.npmjs.com/package/json-refs) (see the history for why they both exist [History](#history))
  - Validate OpenAPI 2|3 output with [swagger-parser](https://www.npmjs.com/package/swagger-parser)
  - Use the full power of the [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine within y(a)ml, type less do more
- - Use as a cli tool or use programmatically
  - Unique operation id's based on file location automatically
  - Mixins within y(a)ml files
  - Variables within y(a)ml files